superwall/Superwall-iOS/Example/README.md

 ## Support

-For an in-depth explanation of how to use the *Paywall* SDK, [check out our documentation](https://docs.superwall.com).
+For an in-depth explanation of how to use the *Paywall* SDK, you can [view our iOS SDK documentation](https://sdk.superwall.me/documentation/paywall/).
+If you'd like to view it in Xcode, select **Product ▸ Build Documentation**.

+For general docs that include how to use the Superwall Dashboard, visit [docs.superwall.com](https://docs.superwall.com/docs).